HenryTortor-Owei/CUSTOMER_AND_PRODUCT_SALES_ANALYSIS/README.md

 ### Analysis

-In total, there are ten questions which were desired to be answered:
+In total, there are 7 questions which were desired to be answered:
 #### Trends over time
-1. What are Yearly sales totals?
+1. What are Yearly sales,customers,quantity and order totals?
-2. What is the number of yearly total customers
-3. What are yearly order totals:
-4. What are yearly quantity totals:

 #### Cumulative analysis
 1. Find the 3-month moving average of sales